 We are all functions of the system that we live in; a system that has taught us how to think about ourselves and others, how to interact with others, and how to understand what is expected of us.
 These thought processes and expectations are based on the specific set of social identities we were born into that predispose us to unequal roles that allow us to access (or deny access) to resources.

-The information here provides a basic overview of important considerations related to Diversity, Equity, and Inclusion (DEI).
+The information here provides a basic overview of important considerations related to Diversity, Equity, Inclusion, and Access (DEIA).
 It is crucial that you continue expanding upon this knowledge and look further into the concepts presented that you are unfamiliar with and/or are curious about.

-In addition to the resources provided below, you can also review additional terminology interconnected with DEI here.
+In addition to the resources provided below, you can also review additional terminology interconnected with DEIA here.

 Understanding identities can seem confusing when you hear people say, "but we are all human right?"
 However, identities are more complex and nuanced; by saying "we are all human," the unjust, and often violent, plights marginalized persons have experienced are completely ignored.
 By upholding a shared understanding that we all have our unique experiences, we also have the ability to relate and learn from others.